marshaltausif/sign-vision-ai/README.md

 - **Python** — Core programming language
 - **OpenCV** — For real-time video capture and image processing
-- **scikit-learn / TensorFlow / PyTorch** — For building and running the gesture classification model
+- **scikit-learn / TensorFlow / PyTorch/resnet18/CNN** — For building and running the gesture classification model
 - **NumPy** — Numerical computations and array manipulations
 - **Streamlit** — For building the web-based user interface